jetbrains-academy/Testing-Course/selenium_methods/files_scripts_lists/example for executing scripts/task.md

 <p>First, WebDriver checks that the element's width and height are larger than 0, so that it might be clicked.</p>

 <p>Next, if the element lies beyond the limits of the browser window, WebDriver automatically scrolls the page to bring the element into the visibility range, i.e., within the limits of the screen.
-However, that does not guarantee that the element won't be overlapped by another element, which is also located within the visibility range.</p>
+However, that does not guarantee that the element won't be overlapped by another element that is also located within the visibility range.</p>

 <p>Now, what point of the element will be clicked?
 Selenium calculates the coordinates of the element's center and clicks that very point.
 That will also result in an error if a part of the element is visible but more than half of the element's height or width is overlapped.</p>